 The contemporary Californian style menu is characterised by stunning presentation, bold flavours, and quirky touches that elevate the experience out of the ordinary.

-Angela Hartnett’s Mayfair restaurant is elegant in style yet unashamedly feminine, with lots of fresh flowers brightening up the otherwise unstated setting.
+Angela Hartnett’s Mayfair restaurant is elegant in style yet unashamedly feminine, with lots of fresh flowers brightening up the otherwise understated setting.

 As per her signature style, Hartnett’s menu is strong on Italian influences, particularly those from the northerly regions.

-Dishes are classics with a modern vigour and the fresh pasta, as you might expect, is a triumph.
+Dishes are classics with a modern vigour and the fresh pasta, as you might expect, is a triumph and my personal favourite.

 The eatery’s clientele includes many regulars, who return time after time for faultless Italian food and the down-to-earth vibe Harnett is famous for.